flutter/website/src/desktop/index.md

 support, you can create and run a desktop application either in the IDE or from the command line.

-[creating a new Flutter project]: /docs/get-started/test-drive
+[creating a new Flutter project]:/get-started/test-drive

 #### Using an IDE